 I grew up in Nyack, New York, just up the street from the Hudson River.
-In our house, there was always an art project going on, thanks to my mom.
+In our house, there was always an art project going on.

 My early drawings were very animated: a lot of stuff zipping around, airplanes, racing cars, football players.
 No surprise my first published drawing was a pack of rats running along a highway (The Rat Race).
 I did that for the New York Times Op Ed page when I was still in high school.

-I went to college at The Cooper Union School of Art in New York City, where I met a lot of interesting people.
-I took up painting, sculpture, lithography, photography and filmmaking, but the thing I loved most was sketching out cartoons and comic strips in my spare time.
+I went to college at The Cooper Union School of Art in New York City.
+I studied painting, sculpture and filmmaking, but what I loved doing most—in my spare time—was drawing cartoons and comic strips.

 When I graduated, I hauled my pile of doodles into the offices of a bunch of editors, with the wild notion that somebody might publish them.
 When that failed, I wrote a story for kids to go with my pictures (IF SNOW FALLS).
 It was two sentences long (which counts, by the way).
-Frances Foster, a wonderful editor with Pantheon at the time, saw something in that book and signed me up.
+Frances Foster, a wonderful editor at Random House, saw something in that book and signed me up.

 The next book, ELLSWORTH, was about a dog who teaches economics at a university.
 When he gets home, he throws off his clothes and acts like a dog, which is fine, until some fellow teachers discover this and he loses his job.
 Somebody told me that ELLSWORTH was a story about "being yourself."
 I never realized it had a moral.